-Save water and build stronger neighborhoods with NeWTs!
+Save water and build a more resilient Sonoma Valley community with NeWTs!

 - There are two areas in Sonoma Valley with serious levels of groundwater decline.
 The groundwater levels are declining at up to several feet per year, which could lead to wells drying up and could draw in salt water from the San Pablo Bay.
 This jeopardizes the water supply for many households.

-- These declines appear to be related to long term trends in groundwater use and were not caused by the drought, although the drought is worsening these conditions.
+- These declines appear to be related to long term trends in groundwater use and were not caused by the drought, although the drought worsened these conditions.

 - These conditions also jeopardize habitat for wildlife that rely on our local creeks.
 This includes river otters, endangered steelhead trout, birds and other wildlife.